I'll start this post about Mortlach with explaining the distilling proces in very short terms.

 One separate pair produces whisky like described above

-The distilate of the last two wash stills is split up in two parts.
-The main part, around 80% is further distilled in one of the two remaining spirit stills, just like described above.
+The distillate of the last two wash stills is split up in two parts.
+The main part, around 80%, is further distilled in one of the two remaining spirit stills, just like described above.
 This results in a 2nd type of spirit compared to what is done on the separate pair.

-The last 20% (tails of the 2 wasj stills), and it must quite different than the 80% part, like lower in alcohol, is distilled in the 3rd spirit still, called the Wee Witchie.
+The last 20% (tails of the 2 wash stills), and it is quite different spirit than the 80% part, lower in alcohol is just one example, is distilled in the 3rd spirit still, called the Wee Witchie.

 The 3 different kinds of newmake is mixed together and filled on casks

 The sulphury character of the Mortlach newmake must not be confused with the rubbery/sulphury character that sometimes comes out of sherry casks, it's two very different things.